heinzster/cluno/README.md

 All list operations display up to 10 items per request You can use the REST app from any standard browser or use cURL command from linux console.

-To make the results more readable, it is recommended to use any browser plug-in/extension for JSON parsing.
+To make the results more readable, it is recommended to use a browser plug-in/extension for JSON parsing.

 ```
 curl http://localhost:3000/